義剛 GIGO

 What changes

-With GIGO, your project improves every session instead of rotting.
+With GIGO, your expert team is working from the first message.
+Your project improves every session instead of rotting.
 Specs come out good enough that workers nail it on the first pass.
 Reviews find almost nothing because the upstream process already caught it.

 Validated in controlled experiments across software and fiction.
 Battle-tested in production across crypto ops, game design, creative writing, and its own pipeline.